How is car insurance calculated?

 Like everything else in car insurance, this is based on statistical risk rather than personal judgement.
 That means that it’s not very flexible, so a ‘bricklayer’ might end up paying more than a ‘construction worker’, for example, because of differences in historical claim data between the two job titles.

 When you apply for car insurance quotes, you’ll be asked how you use the car – for Social, Domestic and Pleasure (SD&P) or business use.
-You will probably also be asked about your mileage, how much you drive in a given month or year.
+You will probably also be asked about your mileage, and how much you drive in a given month or year.
 Your answers will help insurers to calculate what that means about your risk of being in an incident and will be factored into the cost of your premium.

-While not really important in terms of figuring out what the risk of you being in a road traffic incident, how secure your car is when it’s parked is a big factor in how likely it is to be stolen.
+While not important in terms of figuring out the risk of you being in a road traffic incident, how secure your car is when it’s parked is a big factor in how likely it is to be stolen.
 With Home Office statistics showing that car theft is rising, this is important information for insurers to calculate what risk they’re taking on.

 Insurers can judge the security of your car based on where you park it, what kind of alarm system it has, and whether it has any other security features such as an electronic immobiliser.